Vicky the Viking

-Vicky the Viking, known as Wickie und die starken Männer in Germany and Austria and Chiisana Viking Bikke (小さなバイキング ビッケ) in Japan, is an animated television series which tells the adventures of Vicky, a young Viking boy who uses his wits to help his Viking fellows.
+Vicky the Viking, known as Wickie und die starken Männer in Germany and Austria and Chiisana Viking Bikke (小さなバイキング ビッケ) in Japan, is a German-Japanese animated television series which tells the adventures of Vicky, a young Viking boy who uses his wits to help his Viking fellows.
 It is based on the novel Vicke Viking (1963) written by the Swedish author Runer Jonsson.
-It premiered on the West German TV channel ZDF on 31 January 1974 and aired in various countries.
-In 2013–2014, the series also existed in 3D animation produced by Studio 100.
+It premiered on the German TV channel ZDF on 31 January 1974 and aired in various countries.
+In 2013, Studio 100 produced a computer animated television adaptation of the anime.

 Plot

 Vicky is a small boy with shoulder-length reddish-blonde hair who lives with his parents Ylva and Halvar, the latter being the chief of the small village of Flake.
-Vicky is not a typical Viking boy, being naturally fearful and not particularly strong.
-However, he impresses with his pronounced intelligence, with which he regularly supports adults and friends in seemingly hopeless situations and helps them find a solution.
+Vicky is not a typical Viking boy, being naturally fearful and not particularly strong, but he impresses with his pronounced intelligence, with which he regularly supports adults and friends in seemingly hopeless situations and helps them find a solution.
 Together with Halvar and his ship's crew of more or less strong men, Vicky experiences dangerous and humorous adventures each episode.
 Initially he must assert himself against the crew's skepticism, but he quickly develops into an essential figure whom the Vikings cannot go without.